JordanAdamson540/launch_school/small_problems_rb_101_119/what's_my_bonus.md

   i. multiply the the integer by 0.5

-given a positive integer called 'salary' and boolean value called 'boolean'
+given a positive integer called 'salary' and boolean value called 'boolean_bonus'

 START